m-skolnick/cli_readme_builder/README.md

 [![Pub Package](https://img.shields.io/pub/v/cli_readme_builder.svg)](https://pub.dev/packages/cli_readme_builder)
 [![package publisher](https://img.shields.io/pub/publisher/cli_readme_builder.svg)](https://pub.dev/packages/cli_readme_builder/publisher)

+## Overview
+### Purpose

+Generate a file which contains --help output from every command in a Dart console application.

+### How it Works

+This builder works as follows:
+1. Find the binary executable file in your package
+1. Run the executable with the `--help` flag
+1. Capture the output and parse it
+1. For each command in the help output, capture the `--help` output of that command and it's sub-commands
+1. Generate a file with the information gathered above

+## Usage
 Include the version of your package in our source code.

 1. Add `cli_readme_builder` to `pubspec.yaml`.
 Also make sure there is a `version`